 Custom Engee support packages.Integrations

-So that the Engee subsystem.Integration accepted custom packages, Engee automatically generates code for them in Julia language.
+So that the Engee subsystem.Integration accepted custom packages, Engee automatically generates code for them in the Julia language.
 This allows you to call your functions directly from command line Engee

 or from blocks.

 Technology is at the heart of this mechanism.
 RPC (Remote Procedure Call).
-You are calling a function in Julia that sends arguments over the network to the client computer.
+You are calling a function in Julia that passes arguments over the network to the client computer.
 There, your support package executes the corresponding Python function with these parameters and returns the result back to Engee.

 Execution Architecture